chrisbenevich/skye-glitch-RAG-tutorial/Readme.md

 ## 8. Instantiated database

 While not a separate step, note that after running "rag_ce_example.py." once, you have now loaded, or "instantiated," the database.
-The database is located at the following line of code in the .py.
+The code to instantiate the database is located at the following line of code in the .py.

 https://github.com/chrisbenevich-nsalccftaccut-ai-intern/skye-glitch-RAG-tutorial/blob/789c1fcc8594d77c4984e7f5be9a7a22134bedc6/rag_ce_example.py#L63

 ## 9. Prevent multiple database instantiations

-In order to maintain equal weighting of query responses, do not load the database more than once.
-Therefore, comment out the following line of code in the .py.
+To avoid loading the database more than once, comment out the following line of code in the .py.

 https://github.com/chrisbenevich-nsalccftaccut-ai-intern/skye-glitch-RAG-tutorial/blob/789c1fcc8594d77c4984e7f5be9a7a22134bedc6/rag_ce_example.py#L63